corcoding/codelib/readme.txt

 Readme File
 **********************/

 This will be my first commit.
+Here is a second line.